Washington hires Arizona's Jedd Fisch to be Huskies head coach, quickly replacing Kalen DeBoer

-Washington is hiring Arizona’s Jedd Fisch to succeed Kalen DeBoer as the next coach of the Huskies on Sunday.
+Washington hired Arizona’s Jedd Fisch to succeed Kalen DeBoer as the next coach of the Huskies on Sunday.

-The person familiar with the deal told The Associated Press that Fisch had agreed to a seven-year deal that will pay an average of $7.75 million annually.
+A person familiar with the deal told The Associated Press that Fisch had agreed to a seven-year contract that will pay him an average of $7.75 million annually.

 Less than a week after playing for the national championship, the Huskies moved quickly to fill the vacancy created when DeBoer left for Alabama on Friday.